aresssRYZ/aresssRYZ/README.md

 **Software Engineering Student | Backend Developer | Cybersecurity Enthusiast**

-I'm based in Medan, Indonesia, specializing in building secure, efficient, and clean backend architectures.
+I'm based in Indonesia, specializing in building secure, efficient, and clean backend architectures.
 As an INTJ-A Architect, I enjoy tackling complex logic, independent problem solving, and enforcing modern, minimalist coding standards.

 ### ⚡ About Me
 - 🔭 Currently building robust platforms with an emphasis on clean UI/UX and solid backend architecture.